Well-child visit: 18 months

 Questions to ask

-Baby‘s next well-child visit will be their two-year visit, so this is your last chance to get in all your questions before the, uh, wonderful twos strike.
-Your child might soon start showing signs that it’s time to start potty training and becoming a little more independent.
+As long as there are no concerns, Baby‘s next well-child visit will be their two-year visit, so this is your last chance to get in all your questions before that stretch!
 Don’t hesitate to ask your healthcare provider for information about health and wellness as well as advice about behavior.
 Some questions might include:

-• Should I keep trying to introduce foods that they doesn&;t like?
+• Should I keep trying to introduce foods that they don’t like?

 • How do I teach them to get along with others?